sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-17_mrityujit-and-vyadhinashana-yoga.md

 +++
-title = "mR^ityujit and vyAdhinAshanaxa0yoga"
+title = "mR^ityujit and vyAdhinAshana yoga"

 +++
 R1’s father mentioned that a good tAntrIka is one who can prognosticate